-- 1. To elect two directors, one for a term of three years, and one director for a term of two years. - 2.
-To consider and vote upon a proposal to approve the Second Amendment to the Stock - ^{2.} Compensation Plan. - 3.
-To consider and vote upon a proposal to approve the First Amendment to the 1998 Directors' Stock Option Plan. - To consider and vote upon a proposal to amend the Amended and Restated Articles of - 4.
-Incorporation of the Company to increase the authorized common stock from 9,500,000 shares to 20,000,000 shares, no par value.

-To transact such other business as may properly come before the meeting or at any adjournment thereof.
+- 1. To elect two directors, one for a term of three years, and one director for a term of two years. - To consider and vote upon a proposal to approve the Second Amendment to the Stock Compensation Plan. - To consider and vote upon a proposal to approve the First Amendment to the 1998 Directors' Stock Option Plan. - 4.
+To consider and vote upon a proposal to amend the Amended and Restated Articles of Incorporation of the Company to increase the authorized common stock from 9,500,000 shares to 20,000,000 shares, no par value. - 5.
+To transact such other business as may properly come before the meeting or to any adjournment thereof.